 If, like many of us, you’re on a budget then price will be a big factor when choosing a mattress.
 So, work out you budget before you start looking and stick to it.
 However, as a heavier person you will have to invest more.
 That’s because beds for heavy people need to be thicker, plusher and extremely well-made.

 So, cutting corners on price will leave you with an uncomfortable mattress.
 You can find great value by looking at sales prices or opting for a smaller size such as queen instead of king.
 Compare specs between brands, and if they’re roughly the same then opt for the cheaper version.

 For a heavier person you should be looking to invest between $500 and a $1,000 on a good, long-lasting mattress.

-Heavier people have a higher body temperature than lighter people.
+Heavier people usually have a higher body temperature than lighter people.
 So it makes sense that breathability should be your number one concern when it comes to finding the right mattress.
 Breathable fabrics include bamboo, latex or gel based memory foam.
 Look out for these when you’re conducting your research.

 Your body is less effective at regulating your temperature during sleeping hours.
 You can invest in advanced technology to help maintain a certain temperature, or set your thermostat during the night to maintain the optimal 26 degrees.

-There’s three main types of material for a mattress: latex, memory foam or inner-springs.
+There are three main types of material for a mattress: latex, memory foam or inner-springs.

 If you don’t know what memory foam is by now, then you must’ve been sleeping under a rock.
 The hi-tech fabric works wonders with back and neck aches because it adapts to the contours of your body.